SELECTION OF QUESTIONS AND ANSWERS

 There are different levels of insight and of skill.
 Your levels of insight and skill are lower than those of your sifu on the topic you learn from him (otherwise he would not be your sifu), although your levels may be higher than most other people's.

 Let us take practicing chi kung as an example.
 Having learnt in our school, you will have the insight that practicing chi kung will give your good health, and also have the skill to generate an energy flow.
 But your sifu's insight of having good health from chi kung practice is higher than your insight.
-Your sifu's skill of generating an energy flow is also higher than your still.
+Your sifu's skill of generating an energy flow is also higher than your skill.

 But your insight of practicing chi kung giving you good health is higher than that of most other chi kung practitioners.
 Most other chi kung practitioners are still unhealthy, even if they know theoretically that practicing chi kung should give them good health.
 Your skill of generating en energy flow is higher than that of most other practitioners.
 Most other practitioners, including so-called masters, could not generate an energy flow despite practicing chi kung for many years.